ThomasRettig/thomas-rettig-hugo/content/posts/Jazz Recommendations.md

 https://open.spotify.com/album/1rInq2apaCIU3Rr47GXBeT

 Favourite track—September.
 Iiro’s playing is refreshingly crisp and resonant, both on musical and emotional levels.
 “September” speaks most strongly to me.
 The lullaby-like lilt of its introduction is heart-warming and memorable, and is masterfully contrasted with a fast, spirited left-hand ostinato section, before finally abruptly turning back to the lullaby-like melody.
 The track also features percussive elements that give it an extra crunch.
-Iiro’s accompanying commentary is equally: “Fins are very attached to nature, and in September, nature seems to be dying.
+Iiro’s accompanying commentary provides some insight to the piece: “Finns are very attached to nature, and in September, nature seems to be dying.
 The leaves turn yellow and drop.”
+To me, the middle section of the piece references the leaves dropping.

 ## Cory Wong and the Metropole Orkest
 {{< figure src="/cory-wong-metropole-orkest-album-cover.jpg" title="Cory Wong and the Metropole Orkest (Live in Amsterdam) // Cory Wong and the Metropole Orkest" >}}